EimaMei/HPL/README.md

 # What is HPL?
-The HOI4 Programming Language (HPL) is a high-level interpreter programming language for HOI4 that is set to make HOI4 scripting much better, while also adding a bunch of new features to make HOI4 programming enjoyable.
+The HOI4 Programming Language (HPL) is a high-level interpreter programming language for HOI4 that is set to make HOI4 modding much better, while also adding a bunch of new features to make HOI4 modding more enjoyable.

 # Why HPL?
 Because the current HOI4 scripting "language" lacks very basic programming features (which makes the code more ugly and longer), overcomplicates things for the sake of simplicity, always breaks when a new DLC launches and is just generally not fun to program in.
 This is why I always refer to the current HOI4 coding as "scripting", as its very basic and lacks the many features that programmer like myself take for granted.